awslabs/llrt/tests/wpt/README.md

   `makeRunner({ ... })`.
   These declare which WPT support scripts to load and any category-specific environment extras (`fetch`, `location`, etc.).
-- `tests/wpt/_harness-wpt.js` — WPT-specific wrapper around the shared harness.
-  It derives the `wpt/<category>/` path from the wrapper filename and exports `loadMetaScripts()` for harnesses that need META script support.
-- `tests/wpt/third_party/test262/_harness-test262.js` — test262-specific wrapper.
-  It maps wrapper files under `tests/wpt/third_party/test262/...` into `wpt/third_party/test262/test/...` and runs `.js` sources rather than `.any.js`.
 - `tests/wpt/_harness-util.js` — shared harness machinery imported by the
   wrappers, not directly by `.test.ts` entry points.
   It provides: